rgarner/parslet-spike/LEARNINGS.md

   requires testing and iteration.
 We would need a sandbox.
 - Parslet's parser and transforms only help with making an abstract syntax tree (AST).
-  We are responsible for working on that tree and creating our anonymous `ActiveModel`-based object based on its output.
+  We are responsible for working on that tree and creating our anonymous `ActiveModel`-based object based on its output via the `Transpiler` and whatever secondary post-parse checks we need.

 ### The bad

 - The language needs to evolve in lockstep with the business.
   If business concepts will change continuously this is not a good fit.
 - Parser practices (via parslet) are unfamiliar to most devs
-- parslet does not help you with good error messages (or at least, we haven't found out how we should do this yet).
+- parslet does not help you with good error messages (we can mitigate this somewhat by making the parser smaller and simpler and doing a semantic check later in the pipeline, see "Things we still need to do" below).
 This is the result of failing to spell 'Lookups' correctly:
   ```
   Failed to match sequence ('Framework' SPACE? framework_short_name:FRAMEWORK_IDENTIFIER SPACE?
 SPACE?
 FRAMEWORK_BLOCK SPACE?) at line 1 char 26.